-Level 1 offer: single child isolating due to COVID or ill with COVID symptoms
+Level 1 offer: single child isolating due having COVID symptoms or confirmed positive case

-- access to online learning platforms with suggestions of activities to complete on Doodle, Bug Club and Times Table Rockstars
+- Access to online learning platforms with suggestions of activities to complete on Doodle, Bug Club and Times Table Rockstars

-- Suggested links to further learning through sources such as The Oak National Academy and BBC Bitesize
+- Suggested links to further learning resources e.g. Oak National Academyor BBC Bitesize

-Level 2 offer: whole class or year group having to isolate due to contact with a positive case
+Level 2 offer: whole class or year group having to isolate due to advice from Public Health England

-- some digital pre-recorded teaching of new and modeled concepts
+- Digital pre-recorded teaching of new concepts for maths and English

-- where appropriate, some teacher feedback to praise, motivate or develop the child
+- Where appropriate, some teacher feedback to praise, motivate or develop

 Level 3 offer: whole school closure due to advice from Public Health England or a nationwide/regional closure of schools by the Department for Education